 The University of South Dakota is regionally accredited by the Higher Learning Commission.
 Additional accreditations include the National Council for the Accreditation of Teacher Education for the School of Education, the Commission on Accreditation of the American Psychological Association for the clinical psychology program, and AACSB International for the Beacom School of Business.

+University of South Dakota acceptance rate for undergraduate students is 87%.
 First-year students must have a 2.6 GPA, place in the top half of their graduating class, earn a 21 composite ACT score or 1070 SAT score, or earn at least a three on the English Language Arts and Mathematics Smarter Balanced Assessments.
 Applicants should also fulfill prerequisite coursework in fields such as English and math.
 Candidates must submit high school transcripts, along with a $20 application fee and SAT/ACT scores.

 Transfer students under the age of 24 with less than 24 college credits must fulfill these same requirements.
 Additionally, learners submit college transcripts and with at least a 2.0 GPA.

 In general, prospective graduate students complete an application and pay a fee, and submit personal statements and transcripts.
 However, each program may require different application materials.
 For instance, some programs may require recommendation letters, but the number of recommendations may vary among programs.
-Candidates should consult advisers about necessary application elements.
+Candidates should consult advisors about necessary application elements.

 - Student population: 10,261

 - Percentage of undergraduate students receiving financial aid: Around 81%